 The official definition of The Psychology Group defines toxic positivity as "the excessive and ineffective overgeneralization of a happy, optimistic state in all situations".

-This means that we are "served" every day that Negative feelings and negative thoughts not allowed are that we are expected to be in a good mood at all times and that even if something bad happens, everything will simply work itself out through positive thinking.
+This means that we are "served" on a daily basis that negative feelings and negative thoughts not allowed are that at every moment we are expected to be in a good mood all the time and even if something bad happens, that by thinking positively everything will just work out.

 And yes, a positive outlook on life can be very good for us, but that alone can hardly solve a major problem.
-But what is particularly toxic about it is the fact that we are often feel even worse, because we fail to "see the bright side in every situation!".
+What is particularly toxic about this, however, is the fact that we can often feel worse, because we fail to "see the bright side in every situation!".

 Why is toxic positivity so bad for us?

-Ignoring and suppressing our own feelings cannot be positive for us.
-Even if they are so-called negative feelings, they can actually be good for us.
+After all, ignoring and suppressing our own feelings can't be positive for us.
+Even if they are the so-called negative feelings, they can actually be good for us.

-Have you ever been angry with a friend but didn't want to talk about it?
-And then you meet up with your partner, he/she makes a bad joke, you can't take it anymore and all the anger that your boyfriend/girlfriend is actually responsible for is unleashed on your partner, who barely understands what it's all about.
+Have you ever experienced that you were angry with a friend but didn't want to talk about it?
+And then you meet with your partner, he/she makes a bad joke, you can't take it anymore and all the anger, which is actually your friend's responsibility, unloads on your partner, who hardly understands what it's all about.

 And what did you get in this case?
-You're still angry, but now it's also possible that you'll have an argument with your partner.
+You're still angry, but now it's also possible that this will lead to an argument with your partner.

-This example is banal, but precisely because each of us has experienced something like this at some point, it is a good lesson in what happens to suppressed feelings.
+This example is only trivial, but precisely because each of us has experienced something like this, it is a good lesson in what happens to suppressed feelings.

-The second reason why toxic positivity is bad for us is the aforementioned fact that we feel worse because we are are constantly under pressure to be positivebut were unable to fulfill these expectations.
+The second reason why toxic positivity is bad for us is the aforementioned fact that we feel worse because we are constantly under pressure to be positive, but can not meet these expectations.

 How do you recognize toxic positivity?